Exercise can relieve pain in a number of ways

 So if you’re exercising and your pain is barely subsiding, try changing some – or all – of your workouts until you feel confident in its benefits.
 Approach the instructors of the classes spinning To find the one who best synchronizes their energy with yours, buy yourself some new and comfortable sneakers, ask your physical therapist to update the soundtrack of their dingy waiting room, or practice tai chi for the first time.

-“Find the exercise that works for you and stick with it,” concludes Belavy.
+“Find the exercise that works for you and stick with it,” Belavy concludes.

-The images by photographer Justin J Wee are visual representations of the pain, relief, obstacles, science, and advice featured in this special.
-Wee has carried out several projects on pain, partly inspired by his own battles with chronic back pain.